Community Responses: How Long Can You Live with HIV?

 "In 2020 I will be 38 years positive, and I am 62.
 I consider myself part of the first wave that hit New York City in the very early 80s when I was in my early 20s, and I am here to tell you I have never suffered a day from HIV, unlike my two best friends who died right away and dozens more who suffered unimaginably.
 I do not know why I was spared."

 Several of you shared that it has been a blessing how wrong the doctors were.
-A few of you were told by doctors that you did not have long to live, and that has not turned out to be the case at all.
-You beat the odds by decades.
+For instance, A few of you were told by doctors that you did not have long to live, and that has not turned out to be the case at all.
+You beat the odds by decades thanks to modern treatment.

 "I tested positive with very advanced AIDS in 1994 and was given 6 months to a year to live.
 I am still here after 25 years and work full time.
 Life is good."